anskl/sparql-ld/README.md

 # SPARQL-LD: A SPARQL Extension for Fetching and Querying Linked Data

+## This extension provides access to the query execution cost as well as the uris accessed.

 This Jena ARQ SERVICE extension allows to fetch, query and integrate in the same SPARQL query:
 - *data stored in the (local) endpoint*
 - *data coming from online RDF files (in any standard format)*